 2. rearrangement and reconversion costs are essential to the project supported by the grant; and c.
-Rearrangement and reconversion costs exceeding \$25,000 require NSF prior written approval via use of NSF's electronic systems.
+Rearrangement and reconversion costs exceeding \$25,000 require NSF prior written approval via Research.gov.
 Note that Appendix II of 2 CFR §200 contains provisions that must be included in contracts made by the grantee.